naisutech/static-site-playground/README.md

 1. Clone the repo
 2. `yarn` or `npm install`
 3. `yarn start`
-4. Default app opens at `localhost:4000` (Hot module and live reloading enabled by default.)
+4. Default app opens at `localhost:4000` (Live reloading enabled by default.
+HMR enabled by editing webpack config)
 5. See 'Developing in your playground' below

 ### Building for production